Kursi, Sea of Galilee: Possible synagogue

-A building that may have been a synagogue has also been unearthed in 2015.
+A building that may have been a synagogue was unearthed in 2015.
 Large parts of a marble slab shattered into pieces and inscribed in Aramaic was found inside this building, and two words were deciphered shortly after the discovery: "amen" and "marmaria"; the latter, literally 'marble', has been interpreted by some scholars as perhaps linked with the cult of the Virgin Mary, possibly meaning 'Maria's [great] rabbi', since 'mar' means rabbi.

 The scholars who excavated the fragments assume that the marble tablet initially measured some 120 by 60 centimetres.
 They describe the inscription as being in Hebrew, at least 1,600 years old, and consisting of eight lines commemorating a man (or several) from Tiberias who has (or have) made a donation for the building that included marble.
 The tablet was set into the floor and was surrounded by a simple opus sectile.
 It is the only such marble tablet ever found (as of 2015) in an ancient synagogue in Israel or the Golan Heights.
 The inscription is the first to indicate that the settlement at Kursi was Jewish or Judaeo-Christian.